GoogleCloudPlatform/compute-image-packages/README.md

     CentOS 7, RHEL 6, and RHEL 7 images.
 *   **Instance setup** scripts to execute VM configuration scripts during boot.
-*   **Network** daemon that handles network setup for multiple network interfaces on boot, dhcp refresh, and integrates network load balancing with forwarding rule changes into the guest.
+*   **Network** daemon that handles network setup for multiple network interfaces on boot, DHCP lease renewal, and integrates network load balancing with forwarding rule changes into the guest.
 *   **Metadata scripts** to run user-provided scripts at VM startup and shutdown.